abhimanyu-it/Data-analytics-projects/README.md

 ### Project Overview

-A **consumer good company** which specialises in wide spectrum of products has collected **b2c demographic** customer data of approx. 8000 customers related to their products and further this particular data is **segmented into segments** by data science team by using unsupervised .
+A **consumer good company** which specialises in wide spectrum of products has collected **b2c demographic** customer data of approx. 8000 customers related to their products and further this particular data is **segmented into segments** by data science team.
 As a data analyst in **product team** your task is to:

 i)	 Distribution of room type and neighbourhood groups. ii)	 Geographical distribution of listings across different locations in nyc.<br>